CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP-Set-and-Unset-Commands.md

 ## nv set vrf \<vrf-id\> router bgp address-family ipv6-unicast enable

-Tuns the BGP IPv6 address family on or off.
+Tuns the BGP for IPv6 on or off.

 The default setting is `off`.